 A Revolutionary Quiz:

 To resolve the issue, Lam founded True&Co. with the missions of selling bras for women, by women, and gathering the data needed to design and develop a well-fitting bra.
-She and her team created their Fit Quiz, the first of its type, to truly understand breast shape—by asking women to simply fill out a 15-query questionnaire, no measuring tape required.
-(It's worth noting that Victoria's Secret also has a fit quiz, which asks many of the same questions.)
+She and her team created the fit quiz, the first of its type, to truly understand breast shape—by asking women to simply fill out a 15-query questionnaire, no measuring tape required.
+(It’s worth noting that Victoria’s Secret also has a fit quiz that asks many of the same questions.)

 Once You’ve Found Your Size: